Fuzhou is a city in the southeast of China, not far from the coast and almost directly opposite Taiwan.

 2. Visit Sanfang Qixing

-It’s one of the most crowded areas in Fuzhou, particularly on holidays, but I still think it’s one of the top 10 things to do in Fuzhou.
+Although it’s one of the most crowded areas in Fuzhou (particularly on holidays), I still think it’s one of the top 10 things to do in Fuzhou.

 A street vendor in Sanfang Qixing, Fuzhou.